 Since its inception, private investigators have had a single purpose, to offer services of law enforcement in a more personal capacity.
 So responsibilities that most police officers would undertake but no longer could because they were ill-prepared or unwilling, private detectives would do so instead.

-However, the major issue that plagued many private investigators was that of elitism.
+However, the major issue that plagued many was that of elitism.
 All detectives would offer their services at a premium, which is why their usual customers would include wealthy individuals looking for a police officer with looser morals.
 Their most common jobs at the time included solving and handling labor disputes for rich clients in their factories.

-A private investigation agency in Oklahoma City is very different from the small firms that started it all.
+A private investigation agency is very different from the small firms that started it all.
 While most of the detectives are still ex-soldiers and law enforcement, they are very different regarding how they go about their job.
 They stay in the confines of the law and now have a strict code of ethics when dealing with suspects and clients.

 But if you want to work with a professional Private investigation agency in Oklahoma, we can certainly help.
-At Keefe Private Investigations, we offer all investigative services you would expect from a typical private detective.
-We help with various cases, such as animal cruelty investigations and catfish investigations.
+At Keefe Private Investigations, we offer all the investigative services you would expect from a typical private detective.
+We help with various cases, such as animal cruelty and catfish investigations.